 Leave of Absence Assistance

-- A dedicated staff in the Office of Human Resources (OHR) can help faculty and staff take a parental, medical, personal, military, or other leave of absence, including those covered by the Family and Medical Leave Act (FMLA).
+- A dedicated staff in the Office of Human Resources (OHR) can help faculty and staff take a parental, medical, personal, or military leave of absence, including those covered by the Family and Medical Leave Act (FMLA).

 - Employees and supervisors will have a single point of contact to initiate, track, and conclude a leave of absence.